conductor-oss/conductor/docs/docs/gettingstarted/docker.md

-# Running via Docker Compose
+# Running Conductor using Docker

 In this article we will explore how you can set up Netflix Conductor on your local machine using Docker compose.
 The docker compose will bring up the following:

 1. Conductor API Server
 2. Conductor UI
 3. Elasticsearch for searching workflows